The Dukes of Stratosphear: 25 O'Clock

 The label, although sceptical, lent the group £5,000, and they spent two weeks on the album's recording and mixing at Chapel Lane Studios in Hereford, England.
 The project was planned as a full-length LP, but only six songs could be recorded due to time constraints.
+The album was produced so cheaply that the band refunded £1,000 back to the label.
 Partridge looked back on its making as the "most fun we ever had in the studio."
 Each musician adopted a pseudonym: "Sir John Johns" (Partridge) "Lord Cornelius Plum" (Dave), "The Red Curtain" (Colin Moulding) and "E.I.E.I.
 Owen" (Ian).
-Partridge's moniker came from a 1967 DC Comics martian character, while Moulding's was derived from an old nickname referring to the length of his hair.
+Partridge's moniker was inspired by the Martian Manhunter's name, while Moulding's was derived from an old nickname referring to the length of his hair.
 The band dressed themselves in Paisley outfits for the sessions and lit scented candles."

 Released exclusively in Britain on April Fool's Day 1985, the mini-album 25 O'Clock was presented as a long-lost collection of recordings by a late 1960s group.
 Virgin Records publicised the Dukes as a mysterious new act, and when asked about the album in interviews, XTC initially denied having any involvement.
 A music video set to "The Mole from the Ministry"—the first in which they were allowed total creative input—was produced for BBC West's RPM music programme.
 Partridge: "That's the only one of our videos that I've liked, the only one I can watch ... every little [promo] film [from 1967] we could find, we put ideas from them in there."
 In England, 25 O'Clock sold twice as many copies as The Big Express, even before the Dukes' identity was made public.
 The album also achieved considerable sales in the US.
 On XTC's next album Skylarking (1986), the Dukes were mentioned in its liner notes, where they were thanked for the loan of their guitars.